 If you want to join such a tour, make sure you book in advance in order to be able to choose one that fits your schedule and interests.
 Here is the best-rated small group street food tour with a local in Rome.

 We organised our own Italian food tour, spread over different parts of the city and over three days.

 We visited two markets in Rome – Campo de Fiori and one in Trastevere where we took lots of time to look around and try some fresh fruit and fruit juice.

 We also visited some local food stores selling cheese or pastry and tried some of the specialties they have.
 We looked for some slow-food restaurants for lunch… We had coffee and Italian desserts at different cafés all over the city.
 We had ice cream and tried flavours we had never heard of before.
 And we even had Spritz because apparently it’s just something you have to try, even though the weather at that moment was not ideal for this fresh summer drink…

 We ate some of the best mozzarella and also the best pizza I ever had.
 But the best of all was discovering some new food we have never tried before.

 As I said, a trip to Italy is for a very big part about the food.
 So make sure you take the time to find the best places and don’t settle for mediocre.

 If you enjoyed reading this article, please share it and pin this image!

-PS – Special thanks to my cousin for the pictures in this post as she often had to wait for me to take a picture (or two) before she could start to eat or drink.
+P.S.
+Special thanks to my cousin for the pictures in this post.
+She often had to wait for me to take a picture (or two) before she could start to eat or drink.
 She said she would think twice before going on a trip with me ever again since drinking cold coffee, eating cold spaghetti and melted ice cream is no fun… 🙂